mradean/mradean.github.io/software.md

 - ```ginteffplot``` &mdash; graphs the results of the immediately preceding ```ginteff``` command.
 Version: v1.

+  - For more information on the software's features and capabilities, you may browse the <a href="./downloads/ginteffplot_manual.pdf">user's manual</a>.

   - Please cite as follows:
   Radean, Marius.
 2023. "ginteff: A generalized command for computing interaction effects." *The Stata Journal*, 23(2): 301-335.
 DOI: <https://doi.org/10.1177/1536867X231175253">.